Sarathkumar254/ML_Projects_list/README.md

 This project is for the fantasy cricket fans out there, helping them to earn extra fantasy points for Dream11 IPL, Team 11 and MPL etc ..

 ### Packages Used
-Packages: pandas, numpy, sklearn, matplotlib, seaborn, Django, HTML, CSS Tools Used: Jupyter notebook and Sublime Text
+Packages: pandas, numpy, sklearn, matplotlib, seaborn, Django, HTML, CSS\
+Tools Used: Jupyter notebook and Sublime Text \
+Data Set taken from the kaggle

 ### Model evaluation